kittykatattack/learningPixi/README.md

 -------------------------

-To get the texture atlas into Pixi, load it using Pixi’s `AssetLoader`.
-If the JSON file was made with Texture Packer, the `AssetLoader` will interpret the data and create a texture from each frame on the tileset automatically.
-Here’s how to use the `AssetLoader` to load the `treasureHunter.json` file.
+To get the texture atlas into Pixi, load it using Pixi’s `loader`.
+If the JSON file was made with Texture Packer, the `loader` will interpret the data and create a texture from each frame on the tileset automatically.
+Here’s how to use the `loader` to load the `treasureHunter.json` file.
 When it has loaded, the `setup` function will run.
 ```
-var loader = new PIXI.AssetLoader(["images/treasureHunter.json"]);
+loader
-loader.onComplete = setup;
+  .add("images/treasureHunter.json")
-loader.load();
+  .load(setup);
 ```
 Each image on the tileset is now an individual texture in Pixi’s cache.
 You can access each texture in the cache with the same name it